The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Aerosols and nanoparticles

 Different micron sized organisms immersed in air are called airborne particles or bioaerosols, a category which mainly includes pathogenic and non-pathogenic, live or dead fungi and bacteria, viruses, allergens, pollen, etc., most of them held responsible for the increasing incidence of health issues of human beings and other living animals \cite{Heo17, Srik08, Kim18, Nowo16}.
 Unfortunately, pathogenic bioaerosols are also used as biological weapons, such as the bio-terrorist attacks that took place in 2001 using {\em Bacillus antracis} spores.
-Together with the pandemic outbreak of flue due to influenza AH1N1 virus in 2009, these events represented strong arguments that emphasize the significance of bioaerosol research \cite{Kim08, Ghosh15}.
-It is a matter of utmost importance, as it is considered that bioaerosols are considered to represent future weapons of mass destruction (WMD).
-Currently, there is a vivid interest to investigate and explain the mechanisms responsible for the occurrence and transport of bioaerosol, with an aim to identify the associated health risks for population and limit the exposure.
-In-depth details on indoor bioaerosol sampling and dedicated analytical techniques are found in \cite{Ghosh15, Fuji17}, where the authors show that apart from bioaerosol recognition further development of their control mechanisms represents a primary concern \cite{Mull08, Nowo16}.
+Together with the pandemic outbreaks of (a) flue due to the influenza AH1N1 virus in 2009, or (b) due to the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) in 2020, these events represent strong arguments that emphasize the significance of bioaerosol research \cite{Kim08, Ghosh15}.
+This is a matter of high importance as bioaerosols are considered to represent future weapons of mass destruction (WMD).
+Currently, there is a strong interest to investigate and explain the mechanisms responsible for the occurrence and transport of bioaerosol, with an aim to identify the associated health risks for population and limit the exposure.
+In-depth details on indoor bioaerosol sampling and dedicated analytical techniques are found in Refs. \cite{Ghosh15, Fuji17}, where it is demonstrated that apart from bioaerosol recognition future development of their control mechanisms represents a primary concern \cite{Mull08, Nowo16}.

-The complex picture associated to an aerosol, which is the outcome of the heterogeneity in particle size, chemical composition, phase, and mixing state, is further complicated by the inherently rapid coupling with the surrounding gas phase \cite{Wills09}.
+The complex picture associated to an aerosol, which is the outcome of the heterogeneity in the particle size, chemical composition, phase and mixing state, is furthermore complicated by the inherently rapid coupling with the surrounding gas phase \cite{Wills09}.